piXelicidio/DAPolyPaint/README.md

 ![screenshot](docs~/da-polypaint-screenshot.jpg)

 *Installing:*
-- Copy **DAPolyPaint** folder anywhere inside your Unity project assets.
+- Downlaod or clone this code anywhere inside your Unity project assets.
 - Open the tool with Unity Main **Menu > DA-Tools > Poly Paint**
 ---
 *Using:*